 The variability of observations and of the corrected and uncorrected SCDNA estimates (Step-7 in Sect.
-3.3.3) is compared using the SD of the observation period (Fig. 11).
-The SD of uncorrected SCDNA precipitation is lower than that of observations, while after correction the SD agrees very well with observations.
-The mean values of SD are 7.36, 6.30, and 7.36 for observations, uncorrected SCDNA, and corrected SCDNA, respectively.
-For T{min} and T{max} , corrected and uncorrected SCDNA estimates both show consistent variability to observations.
+3.3.3) are compared using the standard deviation of the observation period (Fig. 11).
+The standard deviation of uncorrected SCDNA precipitation is lower than that of observations, while after correction, the standard deviation agrees very well with observations.
+The mean values of standard deviation are 7.36, 6.30, and 7.36 for observations, uncorrected SCDNA, and corrected SCDNA, respectively.
+For T{min} and T{max} , corrected and uncorrected SCDNA estimates both show consistent variability with observations.